engelthehyp/js-functional-extensions/documentation/extensions/Array.prototype.md

 ### `mapJustItem`

-Performs a standard map operation on the list with the function specified, except only the item is passed to the function (as opposed to the usual 'item, index, array' format).
+Performs a standard map operation on the list with the function specified, except only the item is passed to the function (as opposed to the usual `item, index, array` format).
 This is useful when you don't want any possible unexpected behavior from a function that specifies more than one parameter.

 **Signature:** `(this: List<T>, f: T -> U) -> List<U>`